Eight 2,500-Year-Old Egyptian Mummies Have Been Unearthed Near The White Pyramid At Dahshur

 “The mummies are covered with a layer of painted cartonnage in the form of a human,” Egypt’s Ministry of Antiquities unveiled in a Facebook post.

-According to the National Geographic, the material — which is frequently used to wrap mummified remains and create funerary masks — is somewhat similar to paper-maché and is made from plaster mixed with papyrus or linen.
+According to the National Geographic, the material, which is frequently used to wrap mummified remains and create funerary masks, is somewhat similar to paper-mache and is made from plaster mixed with papyrus or linen.

 “Cartonnage is the term used in Egyptology and Papyrology for plastered layers of fiber or papyrus, flexible enough for molding while wet against the irregular surfaces of the body; the method was used in funerary workshops to produce cases, masks or panels to cover all or part of the mummified and wrapped body,” explains the University College London.